Expat Life In South Korea

 The next myth that I frequently see people ask questions is the belief that they will immediately experience personal growth.
 Maybe it’s because we’ve read the book Eat, Pray, Love.
 Except the location is changed from Italy to South Korea.

-Additionally, you can expect at some point that you will feel homesick.
+You can expect at some point that you will feel homesick.
 At some point, you will miss your family and the comforts of home.
 However, getting into the rut of always comparing South Korea to another country is a disservice to both you and Korea.

 Eventually, change will occur, with your interactions with people on the subway, grocery store shopping and making friends from all over the world.
 Somehow, slowly you will change, however, don’t expect this fresh off the boat, train or airplane.
 The jet lag alone took me almost a week to remedy.